 Organizations can take steps to prevent workplace sexual harassment by:

 - Establishing a clear procedure for reporting sexual harassment

 - Investigating promptly any reports of sexual harassment

 - Protecting employees who file sexual harassment charges from retaliation

 - Conducting regular employee training on sexual harassment laws and issues

 - Demonstrating in words and actions that HR and top management expect all employees to be treated with dignity and respect

 Sexual harassment in the workplace is unlawful and yet it remains a persistent problem, resulting in serious consequences for organizations.
 Enabling a hostile, intimidating work environment can damage an organization’s reputation and negatively affect their profits and ability to recruit and retain the best employees.
-Had Uber promptly investigated Fowler’s charges against her manager, the company may have been able to resolve the situation and avoid the current swell of negative media coverage.
+Had the company promptly investigated the charges, they may have been able to resolve the situation and avoid the current swell of negative media coverage.